 Penalties include unlimited fines and imprisonment and there are additional regulations that apply to the oil and gas industry that sometimes impose strict liability and can also trigger civil liability.
 These include the Offshore Installations (Offshore Safety Directive) (Safety Case etc) Regulations 2015 and the Control of Major Accident Hazards Regulations (which came in to force on 1 June 2015, revoking the 1999 Regulations).

-HSE's Energy Division is responsible for overseeing health and safety arising from work activity in the offshore oil and gas industry on the UKCS.
+The Health and Safety Executive's (HSE) Energy Division is responsible for overseeing health and safety arising from work activity in the offshore oil and gas industry on the UKCS.

 The HSWA74 imposes strict criminal liability on all employers, who are under a duty to ensure the health and safety of all those affected by the conduct of such employer's operations, so far as is reasonably practicable.
 This duty therefore applies to all employees, contractors and third parties (including, visitors and members of the public).
 Where an employer can demonstrate that they have taken all reasonably practicable steps to avoid a breach they will be afforded a complete defence to any charge or breach of the HSWA74.
 Individual officers, managers and directors whose neglect, consent or connivance contributed to the breach can also be prosecuted under the HSWA74 and imprisoned if convicted.
 Under the HSWA74 it is the duty of every employee while at work to take reasonable care for the health and safety of him or herself and of other persons who may be affected by his or her acts or omissions.

-The Piper Alpha disaster in 1988 led to a number of wide ranging changes in the oil and gas regulatory regime as part of the report following Lord Cullen's public inquiry.
+The Piper Alpha disaster in 1988 led to a number of wide-ranging changes in the oil and gas regulatory regime as part of the report following Lord Cullen's public inquiry.
 This placed responsibility on the 'duty holders' to: